cgi-uswest-chimpls/get-started/how-to-build-a-microservice.md

-# How to Build a Cloud Foundry Microservice for the CW Portal
+# How to Build a Cloud Foundry Microservice Project for the CW Portal

 In principle, CW Portal microservices can be built on any platform provided they expose appropriate endpoints.
 This guide will walk through setting up a microservice on two platforms - Java with Spring Boot, and .NET.